Bioconductor/bioconductor.org/content/help/cloud.md

 <a href="http://aws.amazon.com/ec2/instance-types/#micro-instances">t1.micro
 </a> instance).

-Your session will be ended after 12 hours.
+Your session will be ended after 12 hours (though it is possible your session may be ended at any time).
 If you want to continue using Bioconductor without being interrupted, you can
 <a href="http://bioconductor.org/install/">install Bioconductor</a> on your
 own machine, or launch your own instance of the